-Quinn, Rauner spar on education in first 2014 campaign meeting
+Quinn, Rauner spar on education in 1st 2014 event

 CHICAGO — Democratic Gov. Pat Quinn and Republican businessman Bruce Rauner held little back in their first meeting of the 2014 campaign, with Rauner telling an influential teachers union that Quinn has broken his promises on issues from school funding to taxes, and the governor calling his opponent "the biggest threat to public education" in Illinois.

 The swipes came during a sometimes-rowdy meeting of the Illinois Education Association in Chicago — a crowd of more than 1,000 that clearly favored Quinn but was not unanimous in its support.

 Both candidates went into Friday's event with some baggage.
 The union is suing Quinn and other lawmakers over legislation approved last year to cut public-employee pensions.
 And the group was among several unions that helped fund TV ads during the GOP primary attacking Rauner.
 The Winnetka venture capitalist became a target by repeatedly railing against "government union bosses" and calling Wisconsin Gov. Scott Walker — who stripped public workers of most bargaining powers after his 2010 election — one of his role models.

 Rauner sought Friday to reassure the crowd of his commitment to teachers and education, saying "eliminating collective bargaining is not part of my agenda" and pledging that he would make education funding a top priority.

 Rauner, who's making his first bid for public office, also noted that he and his wife have given millions of their personal fortune to provide merit pay for teachers and scholarships for poor children.
 And he criticized Quinn for cutting funding to schools by some $600 million — cuts that led to teacher layoffs and larger class sizes.